List of Marvel Comics characters: B: Don Thomas

 Blue Streak first appeared in Captain America #217–218 (Jan.–Feb.
 1978), created by Roy Thomas, Don Glut, and John Buscema.

 S.H.I.E.L.D. decides to put together a group of Super-Agents, of which Blue Streak becomes a member.

-Later, Captain America outed Blue Streak as a spy for the Corporation.
+Blue Streak is later exposed as a spy for the Corporation.

-After the events of issues #217–218, Justin Hammer re-designed Blue Streak's equipment and funded his operations.

-After leaving prison, the Blue Streak led a successful career as a professional criminal in the American Midwest.
-Blue Streak was contacted by Gary Gilbert about the serial killings of super-villains.
-Blue Streak was invited to join an underground network to locate and eliminate the killer, but he refused.
-Shortly afterwards, Blue Streak had a run-in with Captain America, and while making his escape, was killed by the Scourge of the Underworld.
+After leaving prison, Blue Streak becomes a professional criminal in the American Midwest.
+He is invited to join an underground network to locate and eliminate a serial killer who is killing supervillains, but refuses.
+Shortly afterwards, Blue Streak is killed by the culprit - the Scourge of the Underworld.

-The shape-shifter Dead Ringer obtained samples of dead tissue from Blue Streak's body so he could impersonate him.

-Blue Streak appeared as one of the eighteen criminals, all murdered by the Scourge, to be resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
-Blue Streak wound up fighting the Punisher's partner Henry instead, who broke Blue Streak's neck and apparently killed him.
+Blue Streak is one of the eighteen victims of the Scourge who are resurrected by Hood as part of a squad assembled to eliminate the Punisher.
+Blue Streak ends up fighting the Punisher's partner Henry instead, who kills him by breaking his neck.

 Jonathan Swift

 Blue Streak (Jonathan Swift) first appeared during the height of the "Civil War" storyline.
-He is the successor of the original Blue Streak.
+He is the successor of the original Blue Streak and was a member of Ricadonna's group called Ricadonnna's Rogues alongside Ferocia, Flame, and Kingsize.
+They were used in an experiment by the Corporation to have Skrull organs grafted to them.

 Using money from one of his heists, Blue Streak forms a team of similarly garbed thieves called Fast Five, consisting of Gold Rush, Silver Ghost, Green Light, and Redline.

-During the "Avengers: Standoff!" storyline, Blue Streak and the rest of the Fast Five appear as inmates at Pleasant Hill which secretly serves as a S.H.I.E.L.D.
-Prison.

-During the "Secret Empire" storyline, Blue Streak appears as a member of the Army of Evil.